arista-eosplus/BurstMonitor/7150/README.md

 Setting process name to ibm
 Loading intf-to-port mapping:...
 ```
- - in order to debug simAPI plugin issues, first try to see whether eAPI works as expected by running *show version* both locally and remotely
+ - in order to debug simAPI plugin issues, first try to see whether eAPI works as expected by running *show version* both locally and remotely:
 ```
 (bash)# python
 >>>import jsonrpclib